-The Micro Unit created special consultation desks at its 152 branches nationwide and is providing consultations on financing and repayment for businesses that have been impacted by the COVID-19 pandemic.
+The Micro Unit created special consultation desks at its 152 branches nationwide and is providing consultations on financing and repayment for micro/small businesses that have been impacted by the COVID-19 pandemic.
 We are providing COVID-19 Special Loan Program, which are practically interest-free and require no collateral, and other means to clients that meet certain conditions such as a decline in sales.

-Number of loans (Note) Amount (Note) COVID-19 related loans: January 29, 2020-March 2021 755,301 9,053.1 billion yen Loans at the time of the Lehman Brothers bankruptcy: April 2009-March 2010 341,231 2,803.8 billion yen Great East Japan Earthquake Related Loans: March 2011-March 2021 239,861 2,258.0 billion yen Reference: FY2018 Loan Results 257,640 1,990.7 billion yen
+Number of loans (Note) Amount (Note) COVID-19 related loans: January 29, 2020-March 2022 950,400 11,026.9 billion yen Loans at the time of the Lehman Brothers bankruptcy: April 2009-March 2010 341,231 2,803.8 billion yen Great East Japan Earthquake Related Loans: March 2011-March 2022 239,900 2,258.3 billion yen

 Note: COVID-19 related financing data is prepared on a loan decision basis.
+The number of loans are based on the number of businesses.

-From January 29, 2020, the day when the consultation desks were created, to March 31, 2021, we decided a total of 755,301 COVID-19 related loans worth a total of 9,053.1 billion yen.
-This is about three times the number of loans provided in FY2018, before the outbreak of the COVID-19 pandemic.
-These loan results surpassed even the results of FY2009, when businesses were greatly affected by the collapse of Lehman Brothers and the subsequent financial crisis, and loans related to the Great East Japan Earthquake.
+From January 29, 2020, the day when the consultation desks were created, to March 31, 2022, the Micro Unit decided a total of 950,400 COVID-19 related loans worth a total of 11,026.9 billion yen.
+These loan results considerably surpassed even the results of FY2009, when businesses were greatly affected by the collapse of Lehman Brothers and the subsequent financial crisis, and loans related to the Great East Japan Earthquake.